 Right First Time Focus Areas

-In the highly competitive landscape of FTTP, we are using computer vision solutions to help operators significantly increase RFT rates through the immediate detection of anomalies and poor-quality operations, enabled by the automated analysis of visual data, captured and uploaded by engineers or auditors in the field, The technology can be used to ensure quality compliance across end-to-end full fibre networks from the fibre exchange to the premise, covering both active and passive network equipment.
+In the highly competitive landscape of FTTP, computer vision solutions help operators significantly increase RFT rates through the immediate detection of anomalies and poor-quality operations, enabled by the automated analysis of visual data captured and uploaded by engineers or auditors in the field.
+The technology can be used to ensure quality compliance across end-to-end full fibre networks from the fibre exchange to the premise, covering both active and passive network equipment.

 Potential use cases include verifying compliance against pre-defined quality standards through to detecting network anomalies or issues across an end-to-end full fibre network, from equipment in the fibre exchange to cabinets and chambers housing primary and secondary nodes, to splice boxes and optical sockets at the customer premise.

 Some specific use case examples outlined below.

 Shared Infrastructure Access – many FTTP providers are reliant on access to third party ducts, poles and chambers to deliver and build out their own networks.
 In a shared infrastructure model, adherence to strict quality standards and compliance with photographic evidence is mandatory, such as Openreach PIA in the UK, NBN Co in Australia, or ONX in Canada.
 RFT is essential as non-compliant photos or sub-standard work can lead to delays and unnecessary costs due to resubmissions or additional engineer visits.

 Pre-RFS Quality Control – build quality is often compromised as networks are rapidly deployed.
 Computer vision can be used to ensure build standards are met prior to network sign-off, avoiding delays in handover and accelerating RFS network availability.
 Relevant for equipment across end-to-end fibre network, automating real time quality checks via AI, significantly reduces rework, as well as the time, effort and costs needed to complete desktop and site surveys.